Guglielmo Giannini: Early life

-On 27 December 1944 Giannini founded a new weekly, "L'Uomo qualunque" (translatable as The Common Man or The Ordinary Man), which in May 1945 exceeded 800 thousand copies.
+Common's Man Front

-Tired of the fascist dictatorship and the intrusion of politics in the lives of private citizens, but also of the return of traditional parties, Giannini, following the success of the weekly newspaper, founded an opinion movement called Common Man's Front.
+On 27 December 1944, Giannini founded a new weekly, L'Uomo qualunque (translatable as The Common Man or The Ordinary Man), which in May 1945 exceeded 800 thousand copies.
+Tired of the fascist dictatorship and the intrusion of politics in the lives of private citizens, but also of the return of traditional parties, Giannini, following the success of the weekly newspaper, founded an opinion movement called Common Man's Front (FUQ).
 The movement, based on a new political pseudo-ideology, called "qualunquismo".
 It received 5.3% of the votes in the parliamentary election of 1946, getting 30 deputies to the Constituent assembly, including Giannini himself, who became group leader in the Parliament.

-In 1947, Giannini, after having tried an alliance with the Christian Democracy and the Italian Social Movement, approached the communist leader Palmiro Togliatti, whom two years before he had described as "worm, rogue and forger".
-Many sympathizers of the Common Man's Front, astounded by this choice, abandoned Giannini, who then renounced the pact of friendship with the Italian Communist Party to make an alliance with the Italian Liberal Party instead.
+In 1947, Giannini, after having tried an alliance with the Christian Democracy (DC) and the Italian Social Movement (MSI), approached the communist leader Palmiro Togliatti, whom two years before he had described as "worm, rogue and forger".
+Many sympathizers of the Common Man's Front, astounded by this choice, abandoned Giannini, who then renounced the pact of friendship with the Italian Communist Party (PCI) to make an alliance with the Italian Liberal Party (PLI) instead.
 In the parliamentary election of 1948 the FUQ-PLI alliance obtained only 3.8% of the vote; Giannini was elected to the Chamber and joined the Mixed Group.
 After the electoral failure, Giannini resigned as president of the Common Man's Frontin October 1948.
-In 1953, Giannini was a candidate with the Christian Democracy and in 1958 with the People's Monarchist Party, but in both cases he was not elected.
+In 1953 and 1958, Giannini was a candidate with the DC and the People's Monarchist Party, respeticevly, but in both cases he was not elected.
+Giannini laid the foundational blueprint for Italian populism, and every subsequent movement in that tradition — whether on the right or the left — owes him a considerable debt.